ADDA-js/learn-js/week1/notes_w1.md

 - variables can be initialized, then set
 - if the variable is initialized, it's value is undefined, this is not good practice.
 - you can do variable == undefined and it would be true
-- undefined is a variable that's available in javascript on default (easy explaination)
+- undefined is a variable that's available in javascript on default (easy explanation)
 - undefined is a variable that's available in global scope on default
 - variables can be initialized and set in one go
 - go over the different datatypes being used